My four-legged blessing...

 I have realized he needed me, just as much as I needed him.

-Leslie Beachboard is the Managing Editor for the Bertie Ledger-Advance, the Chowan Herald, The Enterprise and the Perquimans Weekly.
+Leslie Beachboard is the Managing Editor for the The Chowan Herald and Perquimans Weekly.
 She can be reached via email at lbeachboard@ncweeklies.com.